fight5566jay/MeowCaTS_1.0/README.md

 # MeowCaTS_1.0
-An MCTS-based Taiwanese Mahjong player program
+A Mahjong AI programs using MCTS